apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

  ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─   ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┘
  ```

+More technical detail is available in the [StructArray format specification](https://arrow.apache.org/docs/format/Columnar.html#struct-layout).

 ### Definition Levels
 Unlike Arrow, Parquet does not encode validity in a structured fashion, instead only storing definition levels for each of the primitive columns, i.e. those that aren’t groups.
 The definition level of a given element, is the depth in the schema at which it is fully defined.

-For example consider the case of d.d2, which contains two nullable levels d and d2.
+For example consider the case of `d.d2`, which contains two nullable levels `d` and `d2`.

-A definition level of 0 would imply a null at the level of d:
+A definition level of `0` would imply a null at the level of `d`:

 ```json
 {
 }
 ```

-A definition level of 1 would imply a null at the level of d.d2
+A definition level of `1` would imply a null at the level of `d.d2`

 ```json
 {